NadeemYaseen/vsd_IAT_openlane_workshop/README.md

             % <run the command of step again>

 # Day 3:
-Thi day is about designing a library cell using 2 tool i.e. Magic Layout and ngspice characterization
+Thi day is about designing a library cell using 2 tool i.e. Magic Layout and ngspice.

 #### Spice simultion step: